 Ven.
 Losang Gendun

-Main teacher in Amsterdam
+Teacher in Amsterdam (online)

 Buddhist teacher Ven.
 Losang Gendun is a Dutch monk.